 The 14th edition of the Summer School in Cinema Human Rights and Advocacy is a training initiative jointly developed by the EIUC and CHRA.
 The 10-day intense training is aimed at young professionals wishing to broaden their understanding on the connections between human rights, films, digital media and video advocacy, to share ideas and foster participatory and critical thinking on urgent human rights issues, debate with experts and filmmakers from all over the world during the 76th Venice international Film Festival and learn how to use films as a tool for social and cultural change.

 EIUC launched the summer school programme in 2005 and was meant to be a one-off event but given the success of that initial programme, the summer school ran for another four years in Venice before moving in 2010 to the Huston School of Film & Digital Media part of the National University of Ireland in Galway where it flourished for other six years.
-In 2017 the Summer School returned to its birthplace in Venice.
+Since 2017 the Summer School is back to its birthplace in Venice Lido.

 CHRA is a not for profit organization dedicated to train and support young creative people to use, produce and distribute films to effectively expose human rights abuses, change public perceptions and affect change.
 Since 2005 CHRA run a summer school addressed at human rights and film practitioners as well as a series of practical trainings and events across the world.